 So, as you can see, contracts are a necessary way of life for anyone that hopes to plan an event of any kind!

-As you can see, there are a lot different types of contracts in the event planning business, and each one is vitally important.
+As you can see, there are a lot different types of legal elements in the event planning business, and each one is vitally important.
 So important, in fact, that I can't cover it all in one webpage.
-I offer an online video course with over fourteen hours of video instruction; and I dedicate one entire module (over one hour) to the topic of contracts.
+This is one area that you can not afford to mess up; without a legally binding event planning contract and the correct insurance, licenses, and permits for every area of your event, you are leaving yourself wide open for lawsuits and lost money.

-In this online course, I talk in greater detail about the various elements of contracts, such as cancellation clauses, how to outline your parameters for pricing, and so on.
+In this online course, I talk in greater detail about the various elements of contracts, such as cancellation clauses, what needs to be listed in your contract, and so on.
 I also include numerous sample event planning contracts, including contracts for clients, contracts for vendors, and contracts for entertainment.
+I also discuss what insurance you might need for both yourself and your event, as well as what licenses and permits might be required.

-Take contracts seriously; they are the foundation of your business as a planner!
+Take all of this seriously; they are the foundation of your business as a planner!
+To learn more, please read about the Planning Events Course below.

-The Complete Event Planner Toolkit covers all the elements you need to know in order to begin your career in event planning; from an overview to the industry to how to find work, from the initial contracting through to the final billing, and everything in between.
-Through over fourteen hours of video, two eBooks, and an Event Planning Checklist, I teach you everything you need to know to get started in this dynamic, exciting career.
+The Planning Events Course covers all the elements you need to know in order to begin your career in event planning; from an overview to the industry to how to find work, from the initial contracting through to the final billing, and everything in between.
+I guide you step by step how to plan any special event.
+Through over ten hours of video, I teach you everything you need to know to get started in this dynamic, exciting career.
 I also include dozens of downloadable documents, including sample event planning contracts, budget grids, RFPs, proposals, and much more!

 Click here to read an outline and to take the first step toward your destiny, today!